Saheb, Biwi Aur Gangster 3: Development

-In May 2017, it was announced that Sanjay Dutt had become a part of the project and would be playing the role of a gangster in the film.
+In May 2017, it was announced that Sanjay Dutt had joined the cast and would be playing the role of a gangster in the film.
 In August 2017, it was reported that Chitrangada Singh had been signed opposite Sanjay Dutt in the film.

 Filming

-The principal photography of the film commenced in September 2016 in Bikaner, Rajasthan.
-After completing the first schedule in October 2017, the production unit moved to Jodhpur for the second schedule of the film which continued until November 2017.
+Principal photography commenced in September 2016 in Bikaner, Rajasthan.
+After completing the first schedule in October 2017, the production moved to Jodhpur for the second schedule of the film which continued until November 2017.
 The final schedule of shooting was completed in January 2018 in Mumbai.

 Soundtrack

-The soundtrack of the film has been composed by Rana Mazumder, Anjjan Bhattacharya, Siddharth Pandit while the lyrics are written by Sandeep Nath, Revant Shergill, Kausar Munir, Kumaar and Raja Mehdi Ali Khan.
+The soundtrack was composed Rana Mazumder, Anjjan Bhattacharya, and Siddharth Pandit while the lyrics were written by Sandeep Nath, Revant Shergill, Kausar Munir, Kumaar and Raja Mehdi Ali Khan.

 Reception

 Ronak Kotecha from The Times of India rated the film at 3.5 out of 5.
 Udita Jhunjhunwala for Mint wrote "The weakest of the trilogy, this story takes exceedingly long to set up the key players and their motivations.
-Dhulia does end part three neatly poised for a follow up.
+Dhulia does end part three neatly poised for a follow-up.
 That might work too, as long as Gill and Sheirgill are at the epicentre and the gangster is not required to dance and sing romantic songs amidst sand dunes."
 Saibal Chatterjee for NDTV wrote "It has taken the third Saheb, Biwi Aur Gangster instalment five years to take shape.
 One had expected time to add value to it.
 That does not seem to have happened.
 Devoid of the delirious energy, sly swerves and deeply melancholic core that defined the earlier entries, Saheb, Biwi Aur Gangster 3 struggles for the most part to hit the ground and run."